 Making Crawl of the Forsaken: Fate, the Ancient Cave, and a 3D pipeline that fits in a browser tab

-Crawl of the Forsaken is the most technically ambitious thing on Legitsauce — a real-time 3D dungeon crawler running in a browser tab — and also the most nakedly nostalgic.
-It's a love letter to two games separated by a decade and a genre, and it exists because a one-person studio decided to model an entire bestiary the cheap way: in code.
+Crawl of the Forsaken is the most technically ambitious thing on Legitsauce, a real-time 3D dungeon crawler running inside a browser tab, and also the most shamelessly nostalgic.
+It's a love letter to two games a decade and a genre apart, and it exists because I needed a whole bestiary as a team of one and, after an expensive wrong turn, found a way to build it in code.

 The two ancestors

 Fate (WildTangent, mid-2000s).
-If you had a family PC in that era, you might remember it: a top-down action RPG about descending an infinite dungeon below a cozy town.
-Fate understood something most dungeon crawlers don't — the town matters as much as the dungeon.
+If you had a family PC back then you might remember it: a top-down action RPG about descending an endless dungeon below a cozy town.
+Fate got something most dungeon crawlers skip: the town matters as much as the dungeon.
 Every vendor was a named character.
-Your pet trotted alongside you and could be sent topside to sell loot.
-The rhythm of descend, fill your bags, come home, kit up, descend deeper gave the endless dungeon a heartbeat.
-Crawl of the Forsaken lifts that rhythm directly: the basecamp hub is staffed by named townsfolk, not menus, because Fate proved a shopkeeper with a name beats a shop screen every time.
+Your pet trotted along beside you and could be packed off topside to sell your loot.
+That rhythm of descend, fill your bags, come home, kit up, go deeper gave the endless dungeon a pulse.
+Crawl of the Forsaken borrows that rhythm directly.
+The basecamp hub is run by named townsfolk, because Fate proved a shopkeeper with a name beats a shop screen.

 Lufia II's Ancient Cave.
-Buried inside a 1996 SNES JRPG is a 99-floor randomized dungeon that quietly invented half the roguelite genre.
-Floors reshuffle every run, but a sliver of progress persists between attempts, and the descent has fixed checkpoints where you can bank your progress or push your luck.
-That push-your-luck checkpoint structure is the spine of my game: Crawl of the Forsaken is 99 floors across 10 biomes with a dragon at the bottom, and portal floors checkpoint your descent — skip one to save time and the next death costs you double.
-Skill points bought between runs persist forever, so even a doomed run feeds the next one.
-That's the Ancient Cave formula, and I see no reason to improve on it.
+Tucked inside a 1996 SNES JRPG is a 99-floor randomized dungeon that quietly invented half the roguelite genre.
+Floors reshuffle every run, a sliver of progress carries between attempts, and the descent has fixed checkpoints where you bank what you've got or push your luck.
+That push-your-luck checkpoint structure is the backbone of my game.
+Crawl of the Forsaken is 99 floors across 10 biomes with a dragon at the bottom, and portal floors checkpoint your descent.
+Skip one to save time and the next death costs you double.
+Skill points you buy between runs stick around forever, so even a doomed run feeds the next one.
+That's the Ancient Cave formula, and I saw no reason to improve on it.

 The problem: 3D is expensive

-The answer here is procedural geometry.
-Every monster in Crawl of the Forsaken is built from primitive shapes in code — boxes, ellipsoids, capsules, cylinders, faceted shards — assembled by a small GDScript helper into a body, then dressed with flat-shaded colors and emissive glows.
-There are no imported model files for the bestiary; a creature is a script that draws itself when it spawns.
-The workflow per creature looks like this:
+Procedural geometry works the other way around.
+Each creature is assembled out of primitive shapes in code (boxes, ellipsoids, capsules, cylinders, faceted shards), glued together by a small GDScript helper into a body and then dressed in color and emissive glow.
+There are no imported model files for the bestiary at all.
+A creature is a script that draws itself when it spawns.
+The fidelity is lower, no argument there, but I get complete control and the shapes cost almost nothing to draw.

 Making it fit in a browser

-The second hard problem: everything above has to arrive over the network before anyone plays.
-The whole game — every monster, every biome's tileset, the dragon — has to squeeze into a payload a phone on hotel Wi-Fi will actually finish downloading.
-Procedural creatures are a cheat code here: a monster that's code instead of a textured mesh weighs a few kilobytes and ships inside the game logic, so there's no per-model texture budget to fight at all.
+The second hard problem is that everything above has to come down the wire before anyone plays.
+The whole game, every monster and biome tileset and the dragon, has to fit into a payload a phone on hotel Wi-Fi will actually finish downloading.
+Procedural creatures help enormously here.
+A monster that lives in code rather than a textured mesh costs almost nothing to download and ships inside the game logic, so there's no per-model texture budget to fight.
 The engine itself (Godot 4.6 compiled to WebAssembly) is shared across every game on the site and cached after your first visit, so each game only pays for its own content.

 Where it stands

-Crawl of the Forsaken is live as a playable demo — the loop is in (descend, fight, loot, retreat to basecamp, spend, descend deeper), and the full campaign to floor 99 is being tuned.
-The combat already has the thing I cared most about porting from Fate: monster swings are telegraphed, so a cool head can back-strafe through a wind-up and punish the recovery.
-Auto-attack handles the trash; your job is target priority and footwork.
+Crawl of the Forsaken is live as a playable demo.
+The core loop is in (descend, fight, loot, fall back to basecamp, spend, go deeper) and the full campaign down to floor 99 is being tuned.
+Combat already carries the part of Fate I cared most about: monster swings are telegraphed, so a cool head can back-strafe through a wind-up and punish the recovery.
+Auto-attack mops up the trash while you handle target priority and footwork.

-Play the demo here — free, in the browser, like everything else on the site.
-And if you spent 2005 sending your pet to town with a bag full of unidentified swords: welcome home.
+Play the demo here, free, in the browser, like everything else on the site.